 The BEIS Pay Practice Reporting Portal allows SMEs to check large companies average payment terms which can help with cashflow issues.

 Newable has developed an emergency 9-month programme with JP Morgan, named “Small Business Resilience”, focused solely on providing support for UK businesses during Covid-19.
 The programme has two main focuses; to map and coordinate business support available in London and to guide SMES through the grant and other financial relief options and support them.

-City Business Library is actively supporting start-ups and small businesses with access to some of their databases, including up to date industry and sector specific Covid-19 impact reports with a CBL membership, and for those considering starting a business they are providing free one-to-one business advice.
+The Small Business Research + Enterprise Centre is actively supporting start-ups and small businesses with access to some of their databases, including up to date industry and sector specific COVID-19 impact reports with an SBREC membership, and for those considering starting a business they are providing free one-to-one business advice.